Sports Medicine at the Center for Orthopedic Surgery

 REST- Although it is good to start moving the injured area as soon as possible, you must also take time to rest after an injury.
 All injuries need time to heal; proper rest helps the process.

-An ounce of prevention is worth a pond of cure!
+An ounce of prevention is worth a pond of cure!- Do: Wear protective gear, such as helmets, protective pads, and appropriate footwear.

 The Center for Orthopedic Surgery embraces a comprehensive approach when treating sports injuries.
 Our goal is to get you back on track and avoid future injury.
 Dr. Kehoe or Dr. Hanlon will personally develop a plan that fits your lifestyle.